-- 1. Fail fast.
-There are several levels of fail fast, from better to worse: - a.
-Fail Fast at compile time.
-For example: Don't accept an Object as parameter if it needs to be a String or an Integer. - b.
+There are several levels of fail fast, from better to worse:

+- 1. Fail Fast at compile time.
+For example: Don't accept an Object as parameter if it needs to be a String or an Integer. - 2.
 Fail Fast at startup time.
-For example: if the configuration parameter needs to be a positive int and it's negative, fail fast - c.
+For example: if the configuration parameter needs to be a positive int and it's negative, fail fast - 3.
 Fail Fast at runtime.
-For example: if the request needs to contain a double between 0.0 and 1.0 and it's bigger than 1.0, fail fast. - d.
+For example: if the request needs to contain a double between 0.0 and 1.0 and it's bigger than 1.0, fail fast. - 4.
 Fail Fast at runtime in assertion mode if the detection performance cost is high.
-For example: If, after every low level iteration, the variable A needs to be equal to the square root of B, check it if and only if an assert flag is set to true (usually controlled by the EnvironmentMode). - 2.
-Exception messages - a.
-The Exception message must include the name and state of each relevant variable.
-For example:
+For example: If, after every low level iteration, the variable A needs to be equal to the square root of B, check it if and only if an assert flag is set to true (usually controlled by the EnvironmentMode).